 The Susquehanna later bought 1647 from the Valley Railroad and renumbered it 142.
 It ran until 2003 when it was transferred to the New York, Susquehanna & Western Technical & Historical Society.
 1658 was renumbered 58 in the mid to late 1990's but was withdrawn from service and moved with other K&K equipment to an enginehouse in Kane, Pennsylvania.
 In 2008, it was bought by the Valley Railroad at auction, re-numbered 3025 and given a complete rebuild including cosmetic alterations to make it resemble a New Haven J-1 2-8-2.
 It went into service in November 2011.

 The eye is always watching!

 The trip back to Essex.
-Now we will look around Essex since we have some time.
+Now we would explore Essex since we had some time.